IHaveNoZpu/create-rojo-app/README.md

 ## Note
 Sora is now in **development**. so there will have a bug and  some feture that unfinish.
+Before you use pls see in Issues first.

 ## Requirement
 - [Foreman](https://github.com/roblox/foreman)